swisstackle/USGovBlockchainVoting/README.md

 - Deploy LLMs on the blockchain using Giza Agents stack for transparency and verifiability

 ### 3.3 Zero-Knowledge Passport Verification
-- Implement Rarimo's zero-knowledge passport technology for voter verification
+- Implement Rarimo's zero-knowledge passport technology for voter verification to avoid double voting
 - Use zero-knowledge proofs to verify voter eligibility without revealing personal information

 ### 3.4 RariMe Mobile App